michaelfester/docs/docs/reference/basic-columns/basic-columns.md

 {% figure src="/docs/reference/basic-columns/introduction-to-basic-columns/date-and-time-column.png" caption="Adding a Date & Time column" /%}

 {% callout %}
-If you’re using Google Sheets, the original data source will automatically recognize when you enter a date, time, or date and time and apply the correct format to that cell.
-Glide’s **Data Editor** will then recognize this format and automatically assign a **Date & Time** column type.
+If you're using Google Sheets, the original data source will automatically recognize when you enter a date, time, or date and time and apply the correct format to that cell.
+Glide's **Data Editor** will then recognize this format and automatically assign a **Date & Time** column type.
 For other data sources, you may need to manually define this column type.
 {% /callout %}

 ### Convert basic columns to user-specific columns